• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Live for Today, Plan for a Richer Tomorrow.

 DAVID RAE, CFP®, AIF® is a West Hollywood financial planner with DRM Wealth Management.
-A regular contributor to Forbes.com Advocate Magazine, and Huffington Post, not to mention numerous TV appearances as a Lon Angeles tax expert.
+A regular contributor to Forbes.com Advocate Magazine and Huffington Post, not to mention numerous TV appearances as a Los Angeles tax expert.
 He helps friends of the LGBT Community get on track for their financial goals.
-For more information visit his website at www.davidraefp.com
+For more information, visit his website at www.davidraefp.com

-Financial Planner LA David Rae loves helping high-income business minimize their tax bills with proactive tax planning.
+Financial Planner LA David Rae loves helping high-income businesses minimize their tax bills with proactive tax planning.

-19 Valuable Tax Deductions For California Small Businesses
+19 Amazing Tax Deductions For California Small Businesses

 Connect With David Rae, Financial Planner LA